Museum of Engraving

 Key museum for Spanish contemporary printmaking set in a Renaissance palace in Marbella's Old Town.
 Art, workshops and rotating exhibitions.

-C/ Hospital Bazán, s/n
+C/ Hospital Bazán, s/n, Málaga, Marbella

 Housed in the 16th-century Renaissance Hospital Bazán, the Museum of Spanish Contemporary Engraving holds more than 4,000 prints by masters such as Picasso, Miró, Tàpies and Chillida.
 Vaulted rooms and Andalusian courtyards fuse historic architecture with cutting-edge graphic art.\n\nPerfect for art lovers, students and families seeking a calm cultural break from the seaside bustle, it offers a permanent collection, rotating shows, Spain’s National Printmaking Prize exhibition, guided tours and hands-on woodcut and lithography workshops.
 Drop by on a weekday afternoon for a relaxed visit.